InflectionIT/Walls-Powershell-Tools/pages/mydoc/mydoc_dataQuality.md

 ## Output

-The command will indicate that the full repair has started
+The command will indicate any data integrity issues that need to be resolved.

-{% include image.html file="IISPrereqs.png" alt="Command output" caption="Results of command execution" %}
+{% include image.html file="DataQuality.png" alt="Command output" caption="Results of command execution" %}

 ## SQL commands